cutiepi-io/cutiepi-shell/README.md

 ## License

-* CutiePi shell source code are licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.
+* CutiePi shell sources are licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.
-* And all documentation is licensed under a Creative Commons BY-SA 4.0 international license.
+* And all documentations are licensed under a Creative Commons BY-SA 4.0 international license.
-* This project also uses [Font Awesome](https://fontawesome.com/license/free) fonts, which is licensed under `SIL OFL 1.1 License`.
+* This project uses [Font Awesome](https://fontawesome.com/license/free) fonts, which is licensed under `SIL OFL 1.1 License`.

-Icon assets are from the `gnome-user-docs` package with following license and copyright information:

-    Copyright: Copyright (C) 2010 - 2014 Shaun McCance
+* Icons are from the `gnome-user-docs` package with following copyright information `Copyright: Copyright (C) 2010 - 2014 Shaun McCance`, and licensed under `CC-BY-3.0`.
-    License: CC-BY-3.0